9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```
 ::::

-When we export this type from our module, we\'ll export the complete
+When we export this type from our module, we'll export the complete
 details of the type.
 Our module header will look like this:

 :::: captioned-content